IS303-Steffen/p03-hair-salon-business-app/README.md

 - I do not provide automated tests for projects.
 You will need to determine yourself whether the code meets the requirements provided in the rubric.
 It is important for you to be able to determine whether a program you write meets requirements (in the real world there won't be pre-written tests to tell you if you did your job right).
 #### Overview
 - For this project, assume a local hair salon, Incredible Cuts, asked your team to create an app prototype for them.
 Up until now, they've just been recording their business data manually.
 They provided you a sample of that data in the `starting_hair_salon_data.xlsx` file.
 They want you to create a tool that lets their customers check in, as well as give managers access to important data.
+- [Click here](https://www.youtube.com/watch?v=amOjyOzAcgI) for a video of me running through the logic of the program.
 - This project is split up into 4 parts in 4 different files:
     - **Part 1: Create a database and classes with peewee**
         - Use the `p03_1_db_classes.py` file